 What is a Hull Identification Number?

-A Hull Identification Number, or a HIN , is a serial identification number for your watercraft.
-Similar to a Vehicle Identification Number, or VIN, a HIN provides unique information about your boat, including the make, model year and date of manufacture.
+A Hull Identification Number, or HIN, is a unique 12-character identification number for your watercraft.
+Similar to a Vehicle Identification Number, or VIN, a HIN provides information about your boat, including the make, model year, and date of manufacture.
+All boats manufactured, sold, or imported to the U.S. require a HIN, and you need it to register your boat for the first time.

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.

 The HIN must be at least 1/4 inch in size and permanently affixed to the boat.
-Most HINs are found on the upper right of the boat’s transom.
-However, the Hull Identification Number location may vary depending on the type of boat you have.
 If your boat has a transom, you’ll find the primary HIN on the upper right side of the transom.
+However, the location may vary depending on the type of boat.

 For boats without a transom, the HIN is typically found near the starboard outboard side, within a foot of the stern or two inches on the top of the hull side.
 Most boats also have a secondary HIN located on an unexposed location so that it’s accessible in the event the primary HIN plate goes missing.